joshayoung/joshayoung_website/src/pages/classes.md

 ### <a name='kali'></a>Penetration Testing with Kali Linux

-I took this class in preparation for Offensive Security's certification exam (<a href='https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional/'>OSCP</a>).
+I took this class in preparation for Offensive Security's certification exam ([OSCP](https://www.offensive-security.com/information-security-certifications/oscp-offensive-security-certified-professional)).
 Unfortunately, I did not pass my first exam attempt and have not had time to re-test.
 After speaking with a few individuals who passed the exam, it seems that no one passes it on their first attempt anyway.
 For me it was a great way to learn more about security and many different security techniques that relate to web development.
 For these reasons, the class time alone was extremely beneficial!

 [Penetration Testing with Kali Linux](https://www.offensive-security.com/information-security-training/penetration-testing-training-kali-linux)